NaimTheDev/nearbrew/README.md

 #### The Challenge
 Longer cache periods (10 minutes) **reduce API costs** but can lead to **stale busyness data** on initial page load, especially for rapidly changing venues.
+In addition, BestTime radius endpoint is cached for an hour long duration by default as well

 #### The Solution: Dual Data Paths
 1. **Cached Browse Experience**: Initial page load shows venues from cache (may be up to 10 minutes old)